On Betti numbers of flag complexes with forbidden induced subgraphs: Preliminaries

 Given a class $\G'$ of graphs, let $\bb(\G'; n)$ denote the maximum possible $\bb(G')$ for a graph $G' \in \G'$ on at most $n$ vertices, assuming that such a graph exists (otherwise $\bb(\G'; n)$ remains undefined).
 Let $\G$ denote the class of all graphs and $\G_i$ denote the class of the $K_i$-free graphs, namely graphs with no copy of the complete graph on $i$ vertices.

 From now on let us assume that $G$ is a fixed graph with $n$ vertices.
-We may also assume that $G$ does not contain isolated vertices, otherwise $\bb(G) = 0$.
+We may also assume that $G$ does not contain isolated vertices, otherwise $\bb(G) = 0$ (in this case, the independence complex of $G$ is a cone and therefore contractible).
 We also set $n_i$ to be the number of vertices of $G - N[v_i] - \{v_1, \dots, v_{i-1}\}$ where $v$ and $v_1, \dots, v_d$ are as above, for $i \in [d]$.
-In addition, since now we assume that $v$ is a vertex of minimum degree.
+In addition, from now on we assume that $v$ is a vertex of minimum degree.
 Lemma~\ref{l:recurrent_simp} implies